CERTIFICATE OF EXCELLENCE

 - Clinically Oriented Reasoning Evaluation (CORE): Sample exam

-The European Union of Medical Specialists (UEMS) and the ESR officially and fully endorse EDiR.
+The European Union of Medical Specialists (UEMS) and the ESR officially and fully endorse the EDiR.

-Furthermore, EDiR has a significant additional value, although it is not official, in countries such as France, Italy, Belgium, Sweden, Russia, Bosnia and Herzegovina, Slovakia, Malta, Estonia, Croatia and Georgia.
+Furthermore, the EDiR has significant additional value in countries such as France, Italy, Belgium, Sweden, Russia, Bosnia and Herzegovina, Slovakia, Malta, Estonia, Croatia and Georgia, even though it is not official.

-However, EDiR’s commitment to excellence does not stop here.
-On a personal level, holding an EDiR represents an added and differential value to the radiologists’ curriculum vitae when applying for a job or a fellowship.
-Professional mobility is highly supported by a widely accepted European certification.
+And lastly, at an individual level, holding an EDiR adds value to a radiologist’s CV and can be a differentiating factor when applying for a job or a fellowship.
+Professional mobility can be, in fact, strongly supported by a widely accepted European certification.